Kofyar people

-The Kofyar are a population in central Nigeria numbering around 50,000.
+The Kofyar are a population in central Nigeria numbering over 180,000.
 After several anthropological studies, they provide good illustrations of how colonial authorities become unwittingly enmeshed in local politics; of sustainable subsistence agricultural production in crowded areas; of successful self-directed development of market-oriented agriculture; and of the use of "traditional" cultural resources to prosper in modern Nigeria.

 Colonial history

 The population known as the Kofyar actually comprises three different "tribes" as designated by British colonial officers: the Doemak (or Dimmuk), Merniang, and Kwalla.
 However the three groups have a common language, economic pattern, and origin myth, and had formed into a union called the Koffyer Federation in the 1940s; they have therefore been referred to as a single group by anthropologists.

 When first encountered by early British colonial authorities, they lived in the rugged hills in the southeastern corner of the Jos Plateau and in settlements around the plateau base.
 Their subjugation by the British was largely non-violent until 1930, when a young Assistant District Officer named Barlow was killed in the hill village of Latok by a rock thrown at his head.
 After this the residents of Latok and neighboring villages were forced out of the hills and made to live on the plains below for nine years.
 In an award-winning study, anthropologist Robert Netting explained how Barlow had been unknowingly used in a local political dispute.